anantlaghane/Assignment-Angular-Developer-Upswing-Pune/README.md

 - Implemented Signal State for localized UI state for better performance.
 - Designed the app to be mobile-first using Ionic components.

+- user login Details
-login usename - admin
+- login usename - admin
-login password- admin
+- login password- admin